lukasbestle/structurerphp/README.md

 ----

-Unpack into a specific directory (must be empty!):
+Unpack into a specific directory (must not exist or will be overwritten!):

 	structurer destructurize <FILENAME>.structure <PATH>